sungheeyun/sungheeyun.github.io/_posts/2025-01-20-PST - No, The Rule of Law Has NOT and can NOT Collapse(d).markdown

 &ndash;
 "법치주의가 무너졌다." in Korean
 &ndash;
-This claim emerged when a former president refused to be arrested and used the presidential security service as his personal protection while allegedly violating the law.
+This claim emerged when the suspended president refused to be arrested and used the presidential security service as his personal protection while allegedly violating the law.
 Just yesterday, I heard the same phrase again when protesters stormed the Seoul Western District Court after a judge approved an arrest warrant in the early hours of the morning.